lorrli274/next/README.md

-# Nexxt
+# Next

 ## Summary
-[Nexxt](https://www.nexxt.xyz) is a collection of interactive, hands-on courses for tech skills.
+[Nexxt](https://www.next.xyz) is a collection of interactive, hands-on courses for tech skills.

 We launched this project for two reasons: